jonahsnider/convert/README.md

 ## Alternatives

-All of them are bad because they aren't as small as this and many aren't as simple to use.
+All of them are bad because they aren't as small and are slower than convert.
+Benchmarks of popular unit conversion libraries, including convert are [available here](https://github.com/pizzafox/js-unit-conversion-benchmarks).
+Convert is the fastest, taking less than a microsecond for most conversions (that's a little bit under 2 million per second).

 [![npm bundle size of convert](https://img.shields.io/bundlephobia/minzip/convert?label=convert)](https://bundlephobia.com/result?p=convert)